gufo2k20/3-axis-4-encoder/README.md

 NOTES.
 - pinout can be easily retrieved in code (3 analog, 12 digital +2 for I2C
 - VERY EARLY REALEASE CODE
 - This is my first Arduino project.
-Any help is welcome for some array anf for loop implementation....
+Any help is welcome for "array" and "for" loop implementation....

 MANY THANKS TO ALL AUTHORS OF THE LIBRARIES!